9beach/analyze-sgf/README.en-US.md

   fileSuffix: "-analyzed"
 ```

-Now, run `analyze-sgf` with a SGF file, for example, `shin-vs-lian.sgf`,
+Now, run `analyze-sgf` with a SGF/GIB file, for example, `shin-vs-lian.sgf`,
 the simple analysis result will be printed out, and a file `shin-vs-lian-analized.sgf`
 is generated.